jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

     - [ ] Moving all pointer topics to Pointers.
     - [ ] Moving all Text Code topics to single place.
     - [ ] Removing "Version History" documents from Archive?
+    - [ ] Moving System Objects more to the top again.

 Done
 ----